judgedred/cinema-reactive/README.md

 # cinema
-Study project
+Study project.

 Contents of the project:

-- sql
+- sql.
 Contains sql scripts for database create and fill the content.
 Also cinema model view.

-- maven\cinema
+- maven\cinema.
 Contains cinema src files.

 About the project.